lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* Only the owner can call this function.
+- Only the owner can call this function.
-* The new `timelock` value MUST not be equal to the current one
+- The new `timelock` value MUST not be equal to the current one

+---

-### Function: HashConsensus.setQuorum
+### Function: `HashConsensus.setQuorum`

 ```solidity
 function setQuorum(uint256 newQuorum)